stfc/PSyclone/tutorial/practicals/LFRic/building_code/1_simple_kernels/part2/README.md

 https://psyclone.readthedocs.io/en/stable/dynamo0p3.html#valid-access-modes)
 for more information of valid access modes depending on the function space that the argument is defined on).
-This is according to the rule that the general function spaces need to be treated as continuous (the "worst case scenario").
+This is according to the rule that the generic function spaces need to be treated as continuous (the "worst case scenario").

-Unlike the specific function space identifier `W0` that is located in the `fs_continuity_mod` LFRic infrastructure module, the metadata identifiers for the general-purpose function spaces are located in the `argument_mod` LFRic infrastructure module.
+Unlike the specific function space identifier `W0` that is located in the `fs_continuity_mod` LFRic infrastructure module, the metadata identifiers for the generic function spaces are located in the `argument_mod` LFRic infrastructure module.
 We will need to remove the `use fs_continuity_mod, only: W0` statement and add the generic `ANY_SPACE_1` metadata identifier to the `use argument_mod, only: ...`